KohaILS/koha-manual-zh-cn/source/administration.rst

 -  Next decide if the patron can renew this item type and if so, enter how many times they can renew it in the 'Renewals allowed' box.

+-  If you allow unseen renewals (see :ref:`UnseenRenewals`), enter how many 'unseen' renewals patrons can make.
+This is *not* in addition to the regular renewals, but rather how many 'unseen' renewals can be made *among* the total number of renewals.

 -  If you're allowing renewals you can control how long the renewal loan period will be (in the units you have chosen) in the 'Renewal period' box.